LtbLightning/bdk-flutter/README.md

 **All methods return response as follows:**

-Following methods can be used with this module.
-All methods can be called by BdkWallet object.
+The following methods can be used with this module.
+All methods can be called by the BdkWallet object.